VIS-SIG/Wonderful-Wednesdays/data/2023/2023-11-08/readme.md

 ## Data

 The challenge is based on [CDISC data](https://github.com/phuse-org/phuse-scripts/tree/master/data/adam/cdiscpilot01).
-It is a standard ADSL data set (as .xpt or .csv) for subject level data (demographics and baseline.
+It is a standard ADSL data set (as .xpt or .csv) for subject level data (demographics and baseline).

 ![](table_1.png)
 ![](table_2.png)